 Permanent life insurance is generally intended to provide a federally tax-qualified death benefit.
-However, like any other financial product, there are costs to be aware of before purchasing permanent life insurance.
+There are costs to be aware of before purchasing permanent life insurance.
 Generally, premiums must continue to be paid by the policyholder to cover the policy and any added riders.
 Life insurance is medically underwritten, with premiums generally based on age, gender, health, and other factors.
-Death benefit payments are generally received income tax free, although you should consult with your own tax advisors regarding tax advice.
+Death benefit payments generally are received income tax free, although you should consult with your own tax advisors regarding tax advice.
 As long as each premium is paid on time, coverage will continue either as long as the policyholder lives or until the policy is surrendered.